archmangler/jenkins-jcasc/README.md

-# Kubernetes Deployment pipeline for Covenant
+# Kubernetes Deployment pipeline for Eqonex Matching Engine Load Test Workbench

-* The code in this repo demonstrates an automated pipeline to deploy Covenant (github.com/cobbr/Covenant) to kubernetes and configure it using the covenant API.
+* The code in this repo demonstrates an automated pipeline to deploy Eqonex Matching Engine Load Test Workbench to kubernetes and configure it using the eqonex-loadengine API.
-* A jenkins pipeline image is first deployed to kubernetes, it then deploys covenant from a pre-configured image (hosted at dockerhub)
+* A jenkins pipeline image is first deployed to kubernetes, it then deploys eqonex-loadengine from a pre-configured image (hosted at dockerhub)
-* The pipeline then interacts with the covenant API to create a default user.
+* The pipeline then interacts with the eqonex-loadengine API to create a default user.

 # How to deploy (MacOS):